Tag Archives: parenting styles

 If there are background problems that you can work on, consider working on them to improve the favouritism.
 Of course not all these issues are easy to fix but if you can lower your stress levels or little changes in your parenting style can make huge differences.

 I found at times I could be a little too strict, and this is something I worked on.
 If you’re the ‘telling off’ parent, as many dads are, try to share the burden and explain this is a joint decision.
 Keep everything together, good and bad.
+Your child choosing a favourite may be as simple as your good cop bad cop routine.
+Your child recognises the other parent as the good cop.
+Your child’s ‘favourite’ may be them simply going to the good cop.
+There is no favourite parent

 When to be worried

 You know your children best and what they need, but an over-reliance on one parent may become an issue that needs to be discussed and understood.
 Stay calm and be gentle.
 Your child shouldn’t feel blamed or misunderstood.
+Your child playing favourites may be a result of underlying reasons.

 Sometimes you have to accept it and accommodate it, but that may not always be possible.
 If you really are concerned, then seek some advice, but please don’t alienate or shame your child.
 It may be difficult to know what to do when your child has a favourite and maybe doing nothing is the right thing.
 Wait and see might be the best advice.